GrosSacASac/JavaScript-Set-Up/documentation/checklist.md

 4. Do Not repeat yourself.
 5. Write Readable code.
 Simple short modular scalable code.
 6. Throw error early
 7. Language conventions.
-Avoid using shortcuts and avoid acronyms.
+Avoid using short-cuts and avoid acronyms.
 8. Optimize your optimization is as important as optimization itself.
 Define what is important first: memory, cpu or easy to understand ?
 9. Write tests for every non trivial function.
 10. Separation of concerns